 Scenario #3: Domain has been registered for years

 There is a not so funny story about two Heidi Powells.
 There is Grandma Heidi Powell who has been the owner of heidipowell.com for 12 years since her husband gifted it to her as an anniversary present and Heidi Powell the fitness trainer who trademarked her married name in 2014 for her fitness brand.
 Heidi Powell the fitness guru tried to purchase the domain from Grandma Heidi Powell who used the domain name primarily for having her own name as an email and as her online identity, and not for the traditional purpose of building a website.
 The domain has a significant meaning to Grandma Heidi who was not interested in selling it.
 Fitness Heidi did not want to take that as an answer and Grandma Heidi decided she wasn’t going to let go of it without a fight.
-In the end, after an extensive, time-consuming and expensive process Fitness Heidi used a loophole in bankruptcy law to seize the name.
+In the end, after an extensive, expensive and time-consuming process, Fitness Heidi used a loophole in bankruptcy law to seize the name.

 Cases like these are the most difficult to navigate because emotions are involved and our emotions drive 80% of the decisions we make.
 Most of the time if someone is attached to a domain name and not interested in selling there isn’t much of a chance you will end up getting the name, but if you decide to pursue the name like Fitness Heidi you’ll need a team of experts to help you.

 Now that you have an idea about who your buyer may be, it is just as important to note that they will be very interested in who you are.
-Perhaps if Grandma Heidi didn’t know it was famous Fitness Heidi Powell that wanted her domain (and was willing to make any and every dirty play to get it) she would have been more willing to consider an offer.
+Perhaps if Grandma Heidi didn’t know it was famous, privileged Fitness Heidi Powell that wanted her domain (and was willing to make any and every dirty play to get it) she would have been more willing to consider an offer.